-Baldur’s Gate 3 Evocation School Wizard Build Guide – In this Baldur’s Gate 3 Evocation School Wizard Build Guide, I’m going to cover my Wizard Build for Early Access, and show you what I’ve found to work best.
-I’ll be doing more Build Guides at the launch of Baldur’s Gate 3, but for now, let’s look at how you can use an Evocation School Wizard effectively in the first Act of the game.
+Baldur’s Gate 3 Evocation School Wizard Build Guide – In this Baldur’s Gate 3 Evocation School Wizard Build Guide, I’m going to cover my Wizard Build, and show you what I’ve found to work best.
+I’ll be doing more Build Guides at the launch of Baldur’s Gate 3, but for now, let’s look at how you can use an Evocation School Wizard effectively.

 Best Baldur’s Gate 3 Wizard Builds Features

 - Hit Die: +6 HP + CON Modifier